5 Hybrid Fundraiser Ideas for Breast Cancer Awareness Month

 • Bake all the things.
 Make them pink when possible!
 For bread loaves, consider getting a flour stencil in the shape of that iconic ribbon.

 Similar to our above bake sale idea, this is for the foodies among you!
-Put on a community BBQ event, vegan food feast, or, like Eventgroove customer The Lexington Cancer Foundation, host a pig roast with the admission fee benefitting their cause.
+Put on a community BBQ event, or vegan food feast with the admission fee benefitting their cause.

 • If the food event you have in mind is block party style, consider selling tickets with sales benefitting your chosen breast cancer organization.
 You can issue wristbands on site to make it easy to discern who has paid.